 - I don’t have the same emotional reactions and sensibilities as others.
 While social and gregarious, I don’t form close emotional connections as others do or have a need to.

-- I’m a well known as a contrarian who questions orthodoxy, and rejects dogma.
+- I’m well-known as an outspoken, provocative contrarian who questions orthodoxy, and rejects dogma.